Fact sheets

 A list of accommodation strategies to consider when bringing your injured worker back to work after an illness or accident.

-It's your responsibility to offer your injured worker modified work after a workplace injury or illness.
+If your worker’s date of accident was between September 1, 2018 and March 31, 2021, it's your responsibility to offer them modified work after a workplace injury or illness.

 These meetings are used to develop a customized return-to-work plan that ensures your worker can return to work safely.